 In truth, no matter how ridiculous, when my captain speaks I drop what I’m doing and I hop to it.
 It is not only the safest way to run a vessel, it is the most seamless.
 People at the top see more of the full picture than people lower down.
 It doesn't say anything about those people; it is just the nature of the physics of vantage points.

 I’ve spent the last six weeks taking orders from two captains.
 To make it more exciting, their notions as to the running of things lie at polar ends of the spectrum; perfect 180° antitheses of each other.
 There was no way to please both simultaneously, and needless to say, only one of them survived the battle for supremacy.

-After a little post-debacle TLC (did I mention I was the only crew member in the equation?), I reflected on why I made the choices I did - and more generally, what motivates anyone to perform when instructed to do so.
+It led me to reflect on why I made the choices I did - and more generally, what motivates anyone to perform when instructed to do so.